leptoquark/whitepaper-en/doc/and_now.rst

 Thus, all administrations must ensure the quality and usability of the data they provide, so as to be easily employed to test, use and refine AI systems.
-Useful tools, modelled on the needs of the PA for the use of data, their interpretation and procedures for release, are the site `dati.gov.it <https://www.dati.gov.it/>`__ and the National `Guidelines <http://lg-patrimonio-pubblico.readthedocs.io/it/latest/>`__for the Valorisation of Public Information Assets.
+Useful tools, modelled on the needs of the PA for the use of data, their interpretation and procedures for release, are the site `dati.gov.it <https://www.dati.gov.it/>`__ and the `National Guidelines <http://lg-patrimonio-pubblico.readthedocs.io/it/latest/>`__ for the Valorisation of Public Information Assets.

 Development of professionalism and skills
 -----------------------------------------